 My eyes opened to an ashen glaze clouding my vision.
 It cleared quickly.
 The door to the cave was open and Nill stood at the entrance like a steel sentry guarding the only exit.
 I saw the clamps surrounding Nill’s spherical head had flipped down, exposing an empty space.
 The head had been liberated.
 I looked to my left and saw it floating along the wall independently.
 A glowing vapour touched the stone surface, which illustrated the images with an almost invisible white paint.
 Nill had been drawing from my memories, literally, while I slept.
 But something had disturbed Nill, something on the third night with the third drawing, and the reverberations had woken me.

 What Nill managed to draw, before abandoning the projection, was a man positioned face up in an open sarcophagus filled with water.
 There was something covering his mouth.
 Cables were attached to his head and body.
 Beside him was another open sarcophagus filled with water.
 A woman was being positioned into it with the help of two men.
 The cables from both caskets lead to a machine where the shape of a number formed on a panel inside the machine.
-But Nill stopped drawing before the numbers were complete, leaving only the number 1, followed by a crescent that was either a 6 or 0.
-So maybe it was 16, or 10.
+But Nill stopped drawing before the numbers were complete, leaving only the number 1, followed by a crescent that looked like a 6.
+So maybe it was 16.
 I knew these images, I knew the man, I had seen him before.
 I realised I was looking at myself.
 But the woman and the incomplete numbers were a mystery to me.

 I got up and walked towards the drawing on the wall, while Nill’s head returned to its body.